 Explaining a concept to an unfamiliar audience requires more than expert knowledge—you need to be able to adapt your message so it’s relatable and thought-provoking.
 Records management, with its myriad rules and regulations, can sound almost like another language to the untrained ear.
-But employees who don’t understand the importance of Electronic records management are unlikely to follow its rules, leaving the organization at risk and the records manager constantly frustrated.
+But employees who don’t understand the importance of electronic records management are unlikely to follow its rules, leaving the organization at risk and the records manager constantly frustrated.

-I asked a group of over 3,000 records managers on LinkedIn how they explain records management to regular employees who do not share their expertise or daily business goals.
+We asked a group of over 3,000 records managers on LinkedIn how they explain records management to regular employees who do not share their expertise or daily business goals.
 Here are eight takeaways from that discussion.

 1. “Keep it simple”

 Straightforward messages are easier to understand and remember, but it can be a challenge to break down the many aspects of records management.
 Rich Lauwers, Director of Information Governance at Merrill Corporation, shared a simple slogan that was passed on to him from a colleague:

 Records management is knowing what you have, where you have it and how long you have to keep it.

 By starting every client conversation with this slogan, Rich is able to ease any anxiety caused by the changing regulations, practices and legal ramifications of records management.

 2. “Put your global view to good use”

 Besides the CEO, the records manager is one of the few people who has a comprehensive view of the organization’s methods and operations.
 This knowledge is collected over the years through information audits and policy reviews, giving the records manager keen insight into the routines of regular employees.